 Pinewood is very easy to work on and takes nails and screws easily.
 It also exudes a pleasant, resinous fragrance that adds to the charm of this versatile wood.
 Due to its reasonable cost but good looks, you can get an elegant table much cheaper than tables made of other costlier wood.

 - Durability: good

 - Workability: Easy to work with.
 Takes nails and screws well, and it is easy to glue together.

 The smooth, light grain of hard maple opens some exciting possibilities for designing contemporary furniture.
 You can make a trendy coffee table to go with your ultra-modern furnishings to create the soothing ambiance that only maple wood can achieve.

-Although an extremely light-grained wood, maple enjoys the status of being among the hardest domestic varieties of wood in America.
+Although a highly light-grained wood, maple enjoys being among the hardest domestic varieties of wood in America.
 This makes it highly durable, so you get wood that looks good but lasts longer as well.
-Hard maple is easy to work with, but tends to burn with high-speed cutters like routers.
+Hard maple is easy to work with but tends to burn with high-speed cutters like routers.

 Salient Features Of Hard Maple

 - Appearance: Creamy-white to a light brown or dark golden brown.
 Straight grain with a beautiful texture.